diegohaz/schm/README.md

 <br />

-**schm** is a library for creating immutable, composable, parseable and validatable (yeah, many *ables) schemas in Node.
+**schm** is a library for creating immutable, composable, parseable and validatable (yeah, many *ables) schemas in JavaScript and Node.js.
 That's highly inspired by [functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm.

 Play with `schm` on [RunKit](https://runkit.com/diegohaz/schm) (click on *Clone and edit this document* at the bottom and skip login if you want).